Indezine Logo

 Figure 3: Ruler check-box selected

 5. Doing so brings up the rulers placed horizontally and vertically within the Slide Area, as shown in Figure 4, below.
-If you want to hide them again, deselect the Ruler check-box, as shown highlighted in red within Figure 3, above.
+If you want to hide them again, deselect the Ruler check-box, as shown in Figure 3, above.

 6. Rulers made visible